therealjuanmartinez/kondb/README.md

 - Advanced Searching/sorting
 - Deduplication (for example, when you have more than one copy of a library but you only want results from faster storage)
 - Give instruments their own 1-5 star rating
-- Drag-and-drop files directly into Kontakt from this app
 - Add your own tags/notes for one or more instruments/multis
 - Mark items as not working (in case of file corruption or other issues)
 - Easily navigate to the folder containing your instruments